dylan-shao/ML-DS-Udacity_Data_Scientist_Nanodegree/0. Projects/Finding Donors for CharityML/src/README.md

 * If you were not close, why do you think these features are more relevant?

 **Answer:**
+First, I missed the age, capital-gain and capital-loss, I think there are reasonable because:
+1. Age, experienced people will get higher pay
+2. Capital-gain and capital-loss:I think both of them means this people have extra money to do investment, and usually those kind of people will earn more money to invest

 ### Feature Selection
 How does a model perform if we only use a subset of all the available features in the data?
 With less features required to train, the expectation is that training and prediction time is much lower — at the cost of performance metrics.
 From the visualization above, we see that the top five most important features contribute more than half of the importance of **all** features present in the data.
 This hints that we can attempt to *reduce the feature space* and simplify the information required for the model to learn.
 The code cell below will use the same optimized model you found earlier, and train it on the same training set *with only the top five important features*.